 One persistently difficult to address area is the measurement of countable indicators of male vis-à-vis female performance.
 For instance, Jagsi et al. (2006) sought to analyze gender gap in medical literature authorship and calculated original articles from six prominent medical journals over the past four decades to explore the disparities among men and women in academic medical publishing.
 Although the proportion of women authors of original research has increased, women still compose a minority of the authors of original research and guest editorials.
-Likewise, an analysis of a complete sample of over 200,000 publications from 1950 to 2015 from five major astronomy journals demonstrated that while fraction of papers which have a female first author has increased from less than 5% to about 25%, this rise is slowest in the most prestigious journals.
-At the same time, papers with male first authors continue to receive more citations than papers with female first authors, however this gap has been decreasing with time (Caplar, Tacchella, Birrer 2016).
-In effect, this type of "improvement"hailing is typical, yet it rarely addresses the root causes of the continued imbalance, instead praising a victory.
+In effect, this type of "improvement"-hailing is typical, yet it rarely addresses the root causes of the continued imbalance, instead praising a victory.
 Furthermore, indicators like number of publications are inherent to parametric systems of performance assessment, yet they have also been highly contested over the years.